George LeMaire

-George LeMaire, born Meyer Goldstick, was a vaudeville comedian who appears in several films and worked as a director and producer for Pathé before his death in 1930.
-He was a "veteran straght man" who worked in comedy duos.
+George LeMaire (born Meyer Goldstick; December 22, 1884 – January 20, 1930) was an American vaudeville comedian who appears in several films and worked as a director and producer for Pathé.
+He was a "veteran straight man" who worked in comedy duos.
 His comedy partners included Eddie Cantor, Joe Phillips, and Louis Simon.

+On January 20, 1930, he died from a heart attack in his New York studio.